Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 ### LLMs through time
 Since the early days, LLMs have seen a huge transformation from humble beginnings to the most recent LLM applications.
 * Arrange each phase to follow the evolution of large language models in chronological order, from earliest at the top to most recent at the bottom.
+*Splendid sorting!
+LLMs surely have come a long way*